vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing.md

 ---
-title: "Service Routing"
+date: '2021-02-24'
+lastmod: '2021-02-26'
-subsection: "Service Routing"
+subsection: Service Routing
+team:
+- Craig Tracey
+title: Service Routing
 topics:
 - Kubernetes
-team:
-- Craig Tracey
 ---

 Fundamental to the deployment of most software is the ability to route traffic